mike99mac/zlma/README.md

 # z/VM and Linux Modern Administration
 z/VM and Linux Modern Administration (zlma, pronounced "zelma") enables Linux servers running under the z/VM hipervisor on IBM Mainframes to be managed in a more modern fashion.
-The priority of how servers should be managed is:
+The priority of how servers are managed is:

 1. Browser-based
 1. Linux command line